hamed-shirbandi/TaskoMask/.github/README.md

     </details>

 # Contributing
-Contributions, issues, and feature requests are welcome.
+Contributions, issues, and questions are welcome.
 Any contributions you make are greatly appreciated.
   >Please see the [Contribution Guide](https://github.com/hamed-shirbandi/TaskoMask/tree/master/docs/CONTRIBUTING.md) and follow the instructions to be a part of this project.

 This project exists thanks to all the people who [contribute](https://github.com/hamed-shirbandi/TaskoMask/graphs/contributors).